The Anesthesia Gas Machine 2026

 |

+Open interface.
+Click on the link to see the larger version.
 Interfaces can be open or closed types.
 Open interface has no valves, and is open to atmosphere (allows both negative and positive pressure relief).
 Should be used only with active systems.
 Keep the suction indicator between the white etched lines.
-Remember that slight hissing from an open interface is normal- there is no audible indication of waste gas leaks.
+Remember that slight hissing from an open interface is normal- there is no audible indication of waste gas leaks. |

-While safer for the patient (no hazard of positive or negative pressure being applied to the airway as a result of scavenger failure), the risk of occupational exposure for providers ignorant of their proper use is higher with the open interface (see footnote 3).
+Dräger open scavenging interface.
+Click on the link to see the larger version.
+While safer for the patient (no hazard of positive or negative pressure being applied to the airway as a result of scavenger failure), the risk of occupational exposure for providers ignorant of their proper use is higher with the open interface.
+[3] |

 Effectiveness: Scavenging and careful technique can reduce levels of WAGs in our work space to levels at or below that recommended by OSHA.